Who knew that Freddie Mercury 2K would be from Pittsburgh?

 The comparisons to Mercury are bordering sacrilegious, but after listening to Freddie Nelson’s debut rock album Shake The Cage, I can honestly say the comparisons are legitimate.

-Nelson is one of those incredibly talented musicians that leaves you asking, ‘how in the world is this guy not famous yet?’
+Nelson is one of those incredibly talented musicians who leaves you asking, ‘how in the world is this guy not famous yet?’

 A+ guitar skills?
 Check.